 8. Unc Analysis for Quantile

-The modeling organization shall submit the loss cost output files for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, corresponding to worksheets 2-8.
+The modeling organization shall submit the hurricane loss cost output files for the uncertainty analysis portion of Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, corresponding to worksheets 2-8.

 Include the disclosures and displays as noted in the Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, instructions in a submission appendix.